A room with a view

 A good selection of cereals, yogurts and fruit juices was provided.

 If you’re touring the west of Scotland, simply after a relaxing break away from the city or even looking for the perfect honeymoon destination then The Loch Melfort Hotel is ideal.
-Location-wise within driving distance of Glasgow etc but far-away enough into the countryside on a secluded bay off the main road (A816) midway between the nearest big towns of Oban and Lochgilphead.
+Location-wise it’s within driving distance of Glasgow and Edinburgh etc. but far-away enough into the countryside on a secluded bay off the main road (A816) midway between the nearest big towns of Oban and Lochgilphead.

 Our room was clean, modern and well-looked after and the bed was huge and comfy.
 All rooms look out to sea west-facing towards the islands of Shuna, Scarba and Jura so you can witness some spectacular sunsets.
 There’s a National Trust for Scotland garden next door (which was threatened with closure but kept open thanks to the efforts of Rachel and Calum) so there is plenty of greenery and wildlife on the doorstep; in fact there are Highland cows in the field beside the hotel and there are a couple of well-behaved hotel dogs, so the hotel is dog-friendly too!